Akhier/DragonheartedCode/2014/May/SDL2 - That Which I Learned.md

 In the constructor that only takes x and y I set the width and height to -1.
 This will tell me I need to set those later on and if I forget definitely throw an error.
 If I used a 0 or some other way to show it wasn't set I might end up not setting them somewhere and wondering why the texture isn't rendering.
-As for the private function it is very easy to see what it does.
 The big thing is that I declare my base class DrW_SDL2 as a friend.
 This means that even though it is private the wrapper class will be able to use the function.
 Now this doesn't seem much but it does means I get to use this class as SDL_Rect without exposing it outside the wrapper.

 &nbsp;&nbsp;&nbsp;Now that we have the Rect squared away we need to write the functions that will actually render the textures.
-When I learned this all I just had a bunch of replication between these functions as there are 4 or so options for rendering textures.
+When I learned this I had a bunch of replication in these functions as there are 4 options for rendering textures and they are quite similar.
 I have since figured a better way of doing it so I can reduce the unneeded duplication of code.
 It will start with a private function.